Questions

 The things people ask before they trust it.

 Two audiences, two sets of questions.
-The subject FAQ is for independent professionals using Trueings for themselves.
-The firm FAQ is for HR / L&D leaders and procurement teams evaluating whether to fund it for a team.
+The first set is for independent professionals using Trueings for themselves.
+The second is for HR and training leaders, and the people deciding whether to fund it for a team.

-Jump to Subject FAQ · Firm FAQ.
+Jump to For professionals · For firms.
 Security and data questions: /security.

 For independent professionals